+Tag Attributes Description

-Тад Attributes Description dianlay The display element describes one display. display name The logical name of the display. priority Deprecated .
+dicplay The display element describes one display.

+display The logical name of the display.

+name

+priority Deprecated.
 This value is not taken in consideration.
-Use MicroEj application launcher option instead. default Deprecated.
-This value is not taken in consideration. fonts The list of system fonts.
-The system fonts are available for all displays. font A system font.
-TOTIC file The font file path.
-The path may be absolute or relative to the XML file. range A font generic range. name The generic range name (LATIN, HAN, etc.) Optional.
-Defines one or several subsections"1": add only part 1 of the range , "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. auatampanga A font-specific range. customrange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.
+Use MicroEj application

+prioricy launcher option instead.

+default Deprecated .
+This value is not taken in consideration.

+fonts The list of system fonts.
+The system fonts are available for all displays.

+fact A system font.

+font file The font file path.
+The path may be absolute or relative to the XML file.

+range A font generic range.

+Tange name The generic range name (LATIN, HAN, etc.)

+Optional.
+Defines one or several sub parts of the generic range.

+sections "1": add only part 1 of the range

+"1-5": add parts 1 to 5

+"1,5": add parts 1 and 5

+These combinations are allowed:

+"1,5,6-8" add parts 1, 5, and 6 through 8

+By default, all range parts are embedded.

+austomnon A font-specific range.

+customrange start UTF16 value of the very first character to embed.

 UTF16 value of the very last character to embed.